Creating and Running a PHPixie Project on macOS with ServBay

 ):

-Edit or create assets/config/cache.php
+Edit or create the assets/config/cache.php

 <?php